"Sure to ignite your passion for breastfeeding. Will make you excited to share this cutting edge information with EVERYONE!"

 Covers the science of breast milk & infant formula

-Hosted by TONI HARMAN, founder of Microbirth School (Microbiome Courses)
+This course includes a webinar hosted by TONI HARMAN, founder of Microbirth School (Microbiome Courses)

 What do people think of BREAST MILK SCIENTIFIC?